ahmadhassanch/editable_table/readme.txt

 - Justification
 - coloring

-NATURAL CURSOR MOVEMENT (a little harder)
+USER EXPERIENCE
-- Natural cursor movement via arrow keys and tabs
+- Natural cursor movement via arrow keys and tabs - A Bit harder in contenteditable
+- Right click submenu for different commands

+CONVERT DATA FROM ALL ABOVE FEATURES TO PROPER PDF
+- Some of above a usability features at frontend only, but most of them go to backend

+ADD DOCUMENTATION FOR FRONT AND BACKEND

+LEARN JAVASCRIPT/CSS ALONG TO MANAGE REQUIREMENTS ABOVE

 =================================================================
 May 13th